lyquyen551999/11401_CS203A/Lessons/Tree/README.md

-# Module 06: Tree - The Hierarchy
+# Tree - The Hierarchy

 ## 1. Welcome to the 2nd Dimension
 So far, we've lived in a flat world.
 Arrays and Linked Lists are linear lines ($1 \to 2 \to 3$).